Fast Fire Flank Steak recipe that will have all your guests asking for seconds and thirds.

 Once we ate dinner, we enjoyed more champagne and watched the sun set over the lake.

-We sat outside as long as possible, but it started getting chilly so we cleaned the table off and headed inside.
+We sat outside as long as possible, but the evening was perfect and the flank steak, delicious!

 Fast Fire Flank Steak Recipe

 This Flank Steak is perfect to make for any occasion.
 It is a crowd pleaser.

 This recipe is a crowd pleaser that should be made at least a day in advance so it can marinate.
 Make enough to have leftovers...they are perfect for making sandwiches with.

 If you don't have a container to marinate, use a large Ziplock bag to place the meat in to marinate.
 I find the longer it marinates, the better.
 Be sure to flip the meat a few times a day to make sure every inch of it gets marinated.
 I also think it tastes better when you really score the meat on both sides with a knife.
 This allows the marinade to get deep into the meat.

 - 1 TBS medium dry sherry

 - 1 TBS Asian sesame oil

 - 2 tsp minced garlic